Food & Drink

 Precious (Lee Daniels, 2009) Starring Gabourey Sidibe and based on the novel Push by Sapphire.
 This unflinching tale of an obese, illiterate teenager who is abused by her parents takes place in Harlem, offering plenty of streetscapes and New York–ghetto ’tude.

 Birdman (Alejandro G Iñárritu, 2014) Oscar-winning black-comedy/drama starring Michael Keaton and featuring Zach Galifianakis, Edward Norton, Andrea Riseborough, Amy Ryan, Emma Stone and Naomi Watts.
 Birdman documents the struggles of a has-been Hollywood actor trying to mount a Broadway show.

 Ghostbusters (Paul Feig, 2016) The reboot of the original 1984 film stars four female ghost hunters (comedy stars Melissa McCarthy, Kristen Wiig, Kate McKinnon and Leslie Jones) who light up NYC during their encounters with ghoulish creatures.
-Though receiving mixed reviews, the film broke new ground with its all-female leads.
+Though it received mixed reviews, the film broke new ground with its all-female leads.

 Sidebar: Film Festivals

 - Dance on Camera (January/February)

 - New York International Children's Film Festival (February/March)